Mount EBS Volume to spark driver and executor pods¶

 aws emr-containers start-job-run --cli-input-json file:///spark-python-in-s3-ebs-dynamic-localdir.json

-Observed Behavior: When the job gets started an EBS volume is provisioned dynamically by the EBS CSI driver and mounted to the driver pod.
-You can exec into the driver container to verify that the EBS volume is mounted.
-Also, you can verify the mount from driver pod spec.
+Observed Behavior: When the job gets started, an EBS volume is provisioned dynamically by the EBS CSI driver and mounted to Spark's driver and executor pods.
+You can exec into the driver / executor container to verify that the EBS volume is mounted.
+Also, you can verify the mount from driver / executor pod spec.

 kubectl get pod <driver pod name> -n <namespace> -o yaml --export